Questions Investors Should Ask

 Can I withdraw some or all of my capital investment?

 In the unusual circumstances of the 2007-2009 Recession, the General Partner temporarily suspended capital (not income) withdrawals for the quarter ending March 31, 2009.
-In subsequent quarters through the quarter ending December 31, 2010, Partners withdrew capital subject to a six percent withdrawal fee.
+In subsequent quarters through the quarter ending December 31, 2010, Partners withdrew capital subject to a 6% withdrawal fee.
 All Partner’s requests were fully satisfied.
 The General Partner removed this temporary withdrawal fee beginning the first quarter of 2011.

 What can I do if the Partnership is unable to return my investment?